devaharshini1/DAY1/README.md

 # DAY1
-Frontend development by using html5,css making IIRCTC
+Frontend development by using html5,css making IRCTC Website